 Anthony holds a Bachelor of Science in Journalism and a Master of Arts in International Relations, both from Boston University.

-From Anthony Grant:
+By Anthony Grant:

 Israel has an outsized mythical status, not unlike Venice or Manhattan.
 It has a spectacular location on the Mediterranean, an incomparably rich and, yes, complex history and all the energy and vibrancy of a young country, too.
 It's also no stranger to controversy and conflict.
 But there is truly no other place like it.